How to Find Shopify Stores by App, Payment Method, or Tool

 Method 2: Use a Store Database with App Filtering

-If you're doing this at scale, you'll want a database that lets you filter by apps.
+If you're doing this at scale, you'll want a database that lets you filter by apps, payment signals, pixels, traffic, category, and contacts.

 Time: 5-10 minutes for a qualified list | Cost: $49-300/month